Kevin-Xi/Coursera-Programming-Languages-Extra/README.md

 # Coursera-Programming-Languages-Extra

-The solutions of extra practice problems of the Programming Languages course on Coursera
+This project hold the solutions of extra practice problems of the [Programming Languages course](https://www.coursera.org/learn/programming-languages) on [Coursera](https://www.coursera.org).

+According to the course's honor code, the solutions of homework will not be published here in a public repo.